2018-2019 State Immunization Requirements for School Enrollment.

-ALL STUDENTS must show proof of up-to-date immunization status, and/or submit an ORIGINAL, unexpired “Affidavit of Exemption for Reasons of Conscience” to the school PRIOR to enrolling.
+ALL STUDENTS must show proof of up-to-date immunization status, be in the process of receiving vaccines, and/or submit an ORIGINAL, unexpired valid exemption affidavit to the school PRIOR to enrolling.

 Acceptable documentation of immunizations is any record of immunizations validated by a physician or his/her designee, or public health personnel.
 The record must show the month, day, and year when each immunization was received.